Siftah/get_iplayer/installation.md

 $ echo 'eval `perl -I ~/perl5/lib/perl5 -Mlocal::lib`' >> ~/.profile
 ```

-This assumes your profile is stored in ~/.profile.
-Depending on your specific setup, you may wish to change that to ~/.bash_profile or ~/.bashrc.
+This example is for the bash shell and assumes that your profile is loaded from ~/.profile, but you may prefer to use ~/.bash_profile.
+You may also prefer to initialise your environment in ~/.bashrc and load that file from ~/.profile or ~/.bash_profile.
+The equivalent locations are different for different shells, e.g., ~/.login and ~/.cshrc for csh or ~/.login and ~/.tcshrc for tcsh.
+The "eval" statement initialises environment variables necessary for local::lib to function, so place it in whichever file you use to set up your shell environment.

-After your local Perl library is set up, you can install modules with `cpanm MODULE::NAME`.
-So, to install the LWP and MP3::Tag modules for get_iplayer:
+After your local library is set up, you can install modules with `cpanm Module::Name [Module::Name …]`.
+For example, to install the Perl modules for get_iplayer:

 ```
-$ cpanm LWP MP3::Tag
+$ cpanm LWP MP3::Info MP3::Tag Net::SMTP::SSL Net::SMTP::TLS::ButMaintained XML::Simple
 ```

 <a name="linux-manual-programs"></a>
 #### External Programs

 The external programs used by get_iplayer should be available in the package repositories for your system.
 The package name will almost always be the same as the program itself.
-For example, to install the rtmpdump and ffmpeg utilities:
+For example, to install the utilities for get_iplayer in Debian:

-`$ sudo apt-get install rtmpdump ffmpeg`
+`$ sudo apt-get install rtmpdump ffmpeg mplayer atomicparsley id3v2`

-A few distributions that do not provide all the necessary external programs in their repositories.
-For example, openSUSE and Fedora do not provide a packaged version of AtomicParsley in their official repositories.
+A few distributions that do not provide all the necessary external programs in their official repositories.
+For example, openSUSE and Fedora do not provide a packaged version of AtomicParsley.

 <a name="linux-manual-cli"></a>
 #### Command-line Interface (CLI)